yifaneye/simply-wall-st-stocks-page/README.md

   * From my initial exploration on Simply Wall St's website, I found that styled-components is used for styles.
 So, I used styled-components for styling.
   * I used a theme to apply a consistent tone to the website.
   * I wrote mixins (my love in Sass) to abstract reusable logic and to simplify the code for styling.
-  * I also used styles from normalize.css to reset some legacy styles and for browser compatibility purposes.
+  * I also imported normalize.css to reset legacy styles for browser compatibility purposes.
   * I thought about the use of libraries (Bootstrap, Material-UI).
 Since this task is only one page, so I decide not to use them, since I will need to customize them for 1 place of usage.
 Building the simple components not only demonstrates my skills but also reduces the final bundle size.
+(I know that during the build time, there are ways to only bundle the styles and components in use e.g. tree shaking).
 If I am to build a website with multiple pages and many more components, using a UI library will increase the productivity of the team.
 For a large website, self-made components will also get larger in the final bundle and they take more time to maintain.

 * Rendering performance (Check for performance bottlenecks)
   * I streamlined the DOM to speed up rendering.
 I write code that is succinct and elegantly get the thing done.
 I improved some styles for performance.
-  * I tried to reduce the number of dependencies to minimise the final bundle size since this is a small task.
-I chose not to use Bootstrap, Material-UI because I want to reduce the final bundling size.
-(I know that during the build time, there are ways to only bundle the styles and components in use.)
   * I did not forget to add ```key``` prop where necessary to not affect rendering performance.
 I use a unique ID instead of an index (from the map) wherever possible.
   * I carefully considered the use of React APIs for rendering performance.
+  * I tried to reduce the number of dependencies to minimise the final bundle size since this is a small task.
+I chose not to use Bootstrap, Material-UI because I want to reduce the final bundling size.
+(I know that during the build time, there are ways to only bundle the styles and components in use e.g. tree shaking).
   * I considered the use of lazy loading, however, I found Simply Wall St's website uses server-side rendering.
 I will use server-side rendering like Next.js to speed up the rendering by pre-rendering.

   General performance (other than rendering performance):